icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-condition](https://github.com/nigrosimone/ng-condition) - An alternative directive to `*ngIf; else` that simplifies conditions in HTML templates.
 * [ngx-sticky-kit](https://github.com/matheo/ngx-sticky-kit) - Angular Sticky makes HTML elements sticky.
 For instance, the header, the menu, the sidebar or any other block can be stuck at the desired position.
 * [ngx-ellipsis](https://github.com/lentschi/ngx-ellipsis) - Multiline text with ellipsis for Angular 9+.
+* [ngx-func-pipe](https://github.com/ko1ebayev/ngx-func-pipe) - A simple and lightweight Angular pipe that allows you to call a function directly from your Angular templates.
+* [ngx-pipes-toolkit](https://github.com/SlyTed/ngx-pipes-toolkit) - A complementary pipes library for Angular.

 #### Drag and Drop